ileana-pr/cheddar-guides/README.md

-# 📚 Welcome to CheddarGuides
+# 📚 Welcome to The Coding Playbook

 <div align="center">
   <i>A collection of developer-focused guides to boost your productivity</i>